coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Owing to the use of a lot of notations, the transition should not be too difficult.
 In particular, it should be possible to do it incrementally.
-That said, we do *not* guarantee you it is going to be a blissful walk either.
+That said, we do *not* guarantee it will be a blissful walk either.
 Hopefully, owing to the fact Ltac2 is typed, the interactive dialogue with Coq will help you.